November 08, 2022

 Boyle Talks: Harold Moss Talks Client Relationships and the Obligation to Give Back

 Harold is also very passionate about charities and giving back to his community.
-He has been involved in leadership for locals charity golf tournaments since 1989, which include the FedEx St Jude Classic and Make a Wish Golf tournament.
+He has been involved in leadership for local charity golf tournaments since 1989, which include the FedEx St Jude Classic and Make-A-Wish Golf tournament.
 Harold believes every company and individual has an obligation to give back to their community and is very grateful that Boyle aligns with these values.

 Harold: I have, thank you Gary.
 I started in commercial real estate in 1984.
 So it’s been 38 years.
 For the last 27 years before I came to Boyle, I was with Highwoods Properties.
 I came as part of the package when they bought four Highwoods buildings when Boyle bought those and we landed in the best place we could.

 Gary: So, what impressed you when you came to work here at Boyle?

 Harold: Gary that’s an easy question.
 The people of Boyle they really welcomed us and and gave us a sense that they wanted us here.
 And a company is its people.
 It’s not the properties they own or the products that they manufacture, it’s the people…and Boyle has the very best people.